-Pet Insurance Working Group Puts Transparency on Agenda with Consideration of Data Reporting Requirements
+Pet Insurance Working Group Puts Financial Data Reporting Requirements on Agenda

 On Wednesday afternoon, your dog’s insurance provider was asked to stand for or against a new framework dedicated to greater transparency for insurance companies that would serve you and your dog, including disclosure of how much money insurance companies spend on actual claims payouts.
 Those comparisons are thought by many consumer advocates to be a good barometer of how well these companies deliver.